Potter PAD100-LED Addressable LED Module

 Typical Applications

 I've evaluated the Potter PAD100-LED in several mid-sized commercial access control rollouts, and it's a straightforward workhorse for distributed status indication.
-If your project requires remote LED feedback tied to Potter control logic without running separate indicator circuits, this module eliminates a significant wiring burden.
+If your project requires remote LED feedback tied to Potter control logic without running separate indicator circuits, this module eliminates a significant wiring burden — and the low-power footprint means you won't trigger panel power supply upgrades.

 Technical Highlights:

-- Addressable Architecture: The PAD100-LED operates on Potter's standard addressable line protocol, so you assign each module a unique address and control it directly from the panel's programming.
-No intermediate relay logic or power supplies needed in typical deployments.
+- Addressable protocol on single line: The PAD100-LED operates on Potter's standard addressable line, so each module gets a unique address and is controlled directly from panel programming.
+No intermediate relay logic, no external converters, no secondary power supplies in typical configurations — it's a clean integration.

 Deployment Considerations: